nuttycream/deeznuts/content/projects/omnichicken.md

 This all started as a group project for our Embedded Linux programming class by SFSU's best professor, Robert Bierman!
-We got to work by brainstorming a bunch of ideas for this robot, specifically on the type of movement we would use, and Some of the more notable ideas are:
+We got to work by brainstorming a bunch of ideas for this robot, specifically on the type of movement we would use, and Some of the more notable ideas were:

 - 4-legged spider
 - bipedal walking humanoid